ox-vgg/via/README.md

   * requires nothing more than a modern web browser (tested on Firefox, Chrome and Safari)
   * supported region shapes: rectangle, circle, ellipse, polygon and point
   * import/export of region data in csv and json file format
+  * quick update of annotations using on-image annotation editor

 ## Downloads
 See http://www.robots.ox.ac.uk/~vgg/software/via/